 - Using the “dplyr” and “ggplot2” packages to create numerical and visual summaries of structured data sets

-- Introduction to reading and visualising spatial data including interactive maps using “mapview”, “tmap”, and “sf” packages.
+- Introduction to reading and visualising spatial data including interactive maps using “mapview”, “tmap”, and “sf” packages

-- Demonstration of basic and some advanced spatial manipulations such as buffering, spatial joins, and distance calculations and interactive visualisation of spatial data
+- Demonstration of basic and some advanced spatial manipulations such as buffering, spatial joins, and distance calculations

 - Revision of Generalised Linear Models and their extension as Generalised Linear Mixed Models and Generalised Additive Models